Ruddy darter: Description

 The head, thorax and abdomen of the mature male are vivid red, while the female is slightly smaller, and is a golden-yellow colour with black markings.
-The blood-red color of the males develop with maturity, together with a red frons and a red-brown thorax.
+The blood-red colour of the males develop with maturity, together with a red frons and a red-brown thorax.
 The abdomen widens for the final third of its length and shows a marked pinched section where it joins the thorax.

 The all-black legs of the ruddy darter distinguish it from the otherwise very similar common darter (Sympetrum striolatum) and vagrant darter (Sympetrum vulgatum), both of which show yellow stripes on their legs.
 The spotted darter (Sympetrum depressiusculum) with all-black legs has noticeably more clubbed abdomen and brighter pterostigmata.

 Life cycle

 The ruddy darter can be found between the months of June and November.
 Mating takes place on the wing, with the coupled pair performing a dipping flight over the water.
 The female jettisons her fertilised eggs at the water surface by alternating movements of the abdomen.
 The male may hover nearby during this period and protect the female by driving off any approaching males.

 The larvae spend the year beneath the water surface before emerging and pupating into adults.